RapidEdwin08/yquake2-plus/README.md

 [yquake2+] Emulator Entry allows you to add Extra Parameters (+map) to [Quake2.sh] Roms.
 Includes additional [yquake2+deathmatch] and [yquake2+dedicatedserver] Emulator Entries.
 NOTE: You Must Specify [+map] and Setup a [server.cfg] File for Dedicated Server Mode to load properly.
-Also Includes Utility to Assist with Make/Install Quake II Capture the Flag [game.so].
+*Also Includes Utility to Assist with Make/Install Quake II Capture the Flag [game.so] for Linux.*

 **HOW DOES IT WORK?**